AbhishekPatel1811/DevTinder/Backend/src/work.md

 Add API level validation on Patch request & signup Post API Data sanitization - Add API validation for each field Install validator, explore validator library functions and use it for password, email and photoURL

+Validate data in Signup API
+Install bcrypt package
+Create a PasswordHash using bcrypt.hash & save the user in encrypted password